MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vm-sizes.md

 ## VM general purpose

 General-purpose VM sizes provide a balanced CPU-to-memory ratio.
 They're used for testing and development, small to medium databases, and low to medium traffic web servers.
-Each data disk is 2300 IOPS for the premium VM sizes, except for the Basic A series.
-For Basic A, the data disk size is 500 IOPS.
+All General purpose VMs have a 500 IOPS limit for OS and data disks, except for the Basic A series VMs which have 300 IOPS for disks.

 ### Basic A